scalarmotion/NqueensMiniSAT/README.md

 To use this program:

 1. Clone the repository or download the source files.
 2. Install [ECLiPSe Prolog](http://eclipseclp.org/) and [MiniSAT](http://minisat.se/).
-This program was written and tested on ECLiPSe Prolog 7.0 and may not necessarilyy work on any other version of ECLiPSe or dialect of Prolog (eg. SWI).
+This program was written and tested on ECLiPSe Prolog 7.0 and may not necessarily work on any other version of ECLiPSe or dialect of Prolog (eg. SWI).
 3. Compile the source files into ECLiPSe.
 4. Run the main predicates, `nqueens(+N, ?L)` and `nqueensFile(+N, -F)`.